Short-Term Scholar: Maintaining Status

 The J program for Short-term Scholars can only be extended to a maximum of 6 months.
 The extension request must be initiated by your host department.
 You cannot independently request an extension.
 Your department can find details about the extension process in the University Departments section of our website.

 As part of the extension request you will be required to provide financial documentation to demonstrate that you can cover the living expenses for yourself and any dependents for the duration of the extension.
-Details about the amount to be documented, and the types of documentation that are acceptable, can be found on the extension request form.
+Details about the amount to be documented, and the types of documentation that are acceptable, can be found on the extension request form available on the Forms: Departments webpage.

-It is essential that ISFS receive the complete extension request at least two weeks before your current program expires.
+It is essential that ISSS receive the complete extension request at least two weeks before your current program expires.

 End of Program